 The WU mission statement tries to answer the question what WU stands for:

-WU (Vienna University of Economics and Business) is a public university committed to excellence in research and research-led teaching.
-It is a place where faculty and students work together, and its objective is to promote education and the autonomy of the individual through academic study, as part of a modern and open knowledge society.
+WU Vienna University of Economics and Business is a public university offering excellent research and research-led teaching.
+As an academic community of students and faculty WU aims for education and individual autonomy through science and research.